 4.16 The requesting library is responsible for following the provisions of this code.
 Disregard for any provision may be reason for suspension of service by a supplying library.
-Libraries should contact DOL ILL when code compliance is in question.
+Libraries should contact the Vermont Department of Libraries when code compliance is in question.

 5.0 Responsibilities of the Supplying Library

-5.3 The supplying library is required to check its automated system for ILL messages according to the mandates of the system provider (e.g. VALS).
-When the supplying library’s circulation records are not available to the requesting library, the supplying library should respond to all requests promptly.
+5.3 The supplying library is required to check its automated system for ILL messages according to the mandates of the system provider (e.g. CLOVER) and respond promptly.
 When requested material cannot be sent, all supplying libraries should notify the requesting library promptly and, if possible, state the reason the request cannot be filled.

-5.4 As required by 1 V.S.A. sec.
-317(b)(19), it is the responsibility of the supplying library to ensure the confidentiality of the user.
+5.4 As required by 22 VSA sec 171-173, it is the responsibility of the supplying library to ensure the confidentiality of the user.

 5.5 If fees are involved, the supplying library is responsible for making them known in advance so that the requesting library has the opportunity to authorize or cancel requests.

 5.6 When filling requests, the supplying library should send sufficient information with each item to identify the request.
 The supplying library should also indicate the due date and any restrictions on the use of the material and any special return packaging or shipping requirements.
-The due date is defined as the date the material is due to be checked-in at the supplying library.
+The due date is defined as the date the material is due to be checked-in at the borrowing library for return to the supplying library.
 The supplying library should include a return mailing label with each item.

 5.7 The supplying library should ship materials in a timely and efficient manner to the location specified by the requesting library.
 Loaned material should be packaged to prevent loss or damage in shipping.
 Copies should be delivered by electronic means whenever possible.
 The supplying library should absorb all out-going shipping costs, limited photocopying, electronic transmittal as available and insurance as needed.

 5.8 The supplying library should respond promptly to requests for renewals.
-If the supplying library does not respond, the requesting library may assume that a renewal has been granted extending the due date by the same length of time as the original loan.
+If the supplying library does not respond, the requesting library may assume that a renewal has been granted.

 5.9 The supplying library may recall material at any time.